particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 ### Console - Example

-And this is what it looks like in the console.
+This is what it looks like in the console.

 ![](/assets/images/tracker/settings-example.png)

-### Firmware - Example

-## Getting the Tracker Edge Firmware
+### Getting the Tracker Edge Firmware

 The Tracker Edge firmware can be downloaded from Github: